Rubella vaccine

 Rubella vaccine is a vaccine used to prevent rubella.
 Effectiveness begins about two weeks after a single dose and around 95% of people become immune.
 Countries with high rates of immunization no longer see cases of rubella or congenital rubella syndrome.
 When there is a low level of childhood immunization in a population it is possible for rates of congenital rubella to increase as more women make it to child-bearing age without either vaccination or exposure to the disease.
 Therefore, it is important for more than 80% of people to be vaccinated.
 By introducing rubella containing vaccines, rubella has been eradicated in 81 nations, as of mid-2020.

 The World Health Organization (WHO) recommends that the rubella vaccine be included in routine vaccinations.
 If not all people are immunized then at least women of childbearing age should be immunized.
 It should not be given to those who are pregnant or those with very poor immune function.
 While one dose is often all that is required for lifelong protection, often two doses are given.

 Side effects are generally mild.
 They may include fever, rash, and pain and redness at the site of injection.
 Joint pain may be reported at between one and three weeks following vaccination in women.
 Severe allergies are rare.
 The rubella vaccine is a live attenuated vaccine.
 It is available either by itself or in combination with other vaccines.
 Combinations include with measles (MR vaccine), measles and mumps vaccine (MMR vaccine) and measles, mumps and varicella vaccine (MMRV vaccine).

 A rubella vaccine was first licensed in 1969.
 It is on the World Health Organization's List of Essential Medicines.
 As of 2019, more than 173 countries included it in their routine vaccinations.

 Medical uses

+Rubella vaccine is used to provide protection against infection by the rubella virus.

 Rubella vaccine is on the World Health Organization's List of Essential Medicines.